OfficeDev/office-store-docs/docs/why-publish.md

 ![Apps being featured as the Editor's Choice](./images/new/why-office-store.png)

 In addition to the Office store, Microsoft App Source is another distribution point for your add-in.
-It is  an app store of Microsoft 365 apps and solutions.
+It is the official app store for Microsoft 365 apps and solutions.

 ![Various apps available in AppSource](./images/new/appsource.png)

 ## How do I get into both stores?

 When you submit your app for validation and it is approved, your add-in is  automatically added to both the Office and Microsoft App Source stores.

 ## Next steps

 Read our [getting started article](getting-started.md) to understand the Partner Center.